wearetriple/local-llm-desktop/README.md

 ## Getting Started

-Download and install the application from the [releases](https://github.com/wearetriple/local-llm-desktop/releases) page.
+Download and install the application from the [releases page](https://github.com/wearetriple/local-llm-desktop/releases) page.
+Pick the correct file for your system.

-The application is currently not signed, so you will receive security warnings when installing:
+The application is currently not digitally signed, so you will receive security warnings when installing:

 - On Windows: You'll see a "Windows protected your PC" message.
 Click "More info" and then "Run anyway" to proceed with installation.
 - On macOS: You'll get a message that the app "cannot be opened because the developer cannot be verified".
 To bypass this, right-click (or Control-click) the app in Finder and select "Open".
 Click "Open" in the dialog that appears.